TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Pura Vida

-Devoting two and a half weeks to studying Spanish and medical Spanish taught me so much more than language vocabulary.
+Devoting two and a half weeks to studying Spanish and medical Spanish taught me much more than language vocabulary.
 I learned the importance of leaving my comfort zone and confronting fears rather than avoiding them.
-Speaking Spanish whenever possible, while difficult, allowed for the development of a close relationship with my host family while achieving maximum improvement in my conversation skills.
-Additionally, thanks to AEC and my own determination, I gained a sense of Costa Rican culture that I never could have imagined.
-The combination of academic program, experiential learning, and community integration is one that can only be described as pura vida: literally translated “pure life,” or the Costa Rican equivalent of saying, “this is living.”
+Speaking Spanish whenever possible, while challenging, allowed me to develop a close relationship with my host family while achieving maximum improvement in my conversation skills.
+Additionally, thanks to AEC and my determination, I gained a sense of Costa Rican culture never imagined.
+The combination of academic program, experiential learning, and community integration can only be described as pura vida, literally translated as “pure life,” or the Costa Rican equivalent of saying, “this is living.”

 1. To gain inspiration through classes.
 I first became interested in medical Spanish through a Sociology of Medicine course.
 My final paper dealt with cultural sensitivity in medical practice; overcoming language barriers is a large part of bridging the cultural gap between doctor and patient.
 My desire to become a more culturally sensitive doctor led me to medical Spanish and eventually to AEC.

-2. To hear from previous participants.
-Talking to previous participants helped me to first decide whether or not to join up with AEC, and beyond that, which of the three locations to choose.
+2. I listened to previous participants.
+Talking to previous participants helped me decide whether or not to join AEC and, beyond that, which of the three locations to choose.

 5. To make study abroad work for me.
-Since I had already secured a summer internship back home in Philadelphia, I only had a few weeks during which to travel.
-Nevertheless, I was able to have an intense, enriching experience by maximizing time spent speaking Spanish, participating in one-on-one Spanish classes, and seizing upon excursion opportunities.
+Since I had already secured a summer internship back home in Philadelphia, I only had a few weeks to travel.
+Nevertheless, I had an intense, enriching experience by maximizing time spent speaking Spanish, participating in one-on-one Spanish classes, and taking excursion opportunities.

 For More Info